💡 The Frank Takeaways:

 Personal Identification Information

-The final information you need to get your FSA ID is your personal information.
-Here you’ll fill out your first name, middle initial, last name, date of birth, and Social Security number.
+Next, you’ll move onto a section where you enter your personal information.
+You’ll need to include your first name, middle initial, last name, date of birth, and Social Security number.
 You can’t use nicknames.
-Instead, you must use the information exactly as it appears on your Social Security card.
+Ensure this information is exactly as it appears on your Social Security card.

 Does My FSA ID Work for a FAFSA® Renewal?

 If you don’t get a verification from the SSA, it could mean that the information you provided on your original account wasn’t correct.
-That means that you’ll need to log in with your FSA ID to change it.
+You’ll need to log in with your FSA ID to change it.
 You can also use your FSA ID to check your status, which will say “matched,” “not matched,” or “pending.”
 Once you have the confirmation, your FSA ID gives you access to all information and filings without any further correspondence.

-Creating an FSA ID is the beginning of a lengthy process to get the student financial aid you need to pursue a career and achieve your dreams.
-It’s important to get your FSA ID as soon as possible.
-Make sure to sign up today.
+Creating an FSA ID is the beginning of a lengthy process to get the financial aid you need to complete your college education.
+It’s important to get your FSA ID as soon as possible so you can finish your FAFSA® sooner rather than later.
+After all, the grant money is first-come, first-served.